Revelation 6. The title deed to the kingdom of God is opened: the birth pangs of the kingdom in the 20th century and the wrath of God in the 21st.

 |1974||Bangladesh||Up to 1.5 million|

-|White horse||Europe||West||Imperial conquest||1875-1914|
+|White horse||Europe||West||Imperial conquest||1870-1914|

 |Red horse||Europe||West||First World War||1914-1918|

-|Europe, USA, Russia, China, Japan||Mainly west||Second World War||1939-1945|
+|Pale horse||Europe, USA, Russia, China, Japan||Global||Second World War||1939-1945|

 The Spirit says, ‘Bless those who persecute you.
 Never avenge yourselves, but leave room for wrath, for it is written, “Vengeance is mine, I will requite.” ’ ‘Vengeance’ in Greek and Hebrew means the righting of a wrong; there is no sense of exacting more than is due (Luke 18:2-8).
 When Zechariah, son of Jehoiada, lay dying, stoned in the court of Jerusalem’s Temple, he said, “May Yahweh see and avenge!”
-(II Chron 24:22).
-On the other hand, Stephen, as he was stoned to death, he cried, “Lord, do not hold this sin against them.”
+(II Chr 24:22).
+On the other hand, Stephen, as he was stoned to death, cried, “Lord, do not hold this sin against them.”
 Persecution reaches such a pitch that the patience of the martyrs is exhausted.
-So it is from the altar that voices cry out, “How long before you judge?”, that a voice instructs the sixth angel with a trumpet to release the plagues that will kill a third of mankind (9:15), and that an angel commands that those who hate God be thrown into the winepress of his wrath.
+It is from the altar that a voice will instruct an angel to release plagues killing a third of mankind (9:15) and to throw those who hate God into the winepress of his wrath.
 Voices from the altar affirm the truth and justice of his judgements (16:7).
 Here is the first indication of a reason why wrath is coming on the earth: God will avenge their blood.

 Because of man’s alienation from God, good news can seem like bad news, and warnings of impending wrath are as hard to hear as they are to deliver.
 They provoke only more hostility.

 Later in his discourse on the Mount of Olives Jesus warns, “If anyone says to you, ‘Look, here is the Christ!’ or ‘There he is!’ do not believe it.
-For false Christs and false prophets will arise and perform great signs and wonders, so as to lead astray, if possible, even the elect”.
-Although similar to the warning at the beginning of the discourse, these words concern Jews and Christians at the end of the age.
+For false Christs and false prophets will arise and perform great signs and wonders, so as to lead astray, if possible, even the elect.”
+Although similar to the warning at the beginning of his discourse, these words concern Jews and Christians at the end of the age.
 False prophets and signs will add to the deception, the tribulation will be intense, and the elect will be desperate for news that the Messiah is coming.

 In our generation, we understand what it means for ‘stars’ to fall from heaven.
-In 2005 the United States Congress mandated NASA to detect and track 90% of potentially hazardous near-Earth asteroids down to a diameter of 140 metres.
+In 2005 the United States Congress mandated NASA to detect and track potentially hazardous near-Earth asteroids down to a diameter of 140 metres.
 So far, more than 2000 near-Earth asteroids have been detected.
 In 2018 funds were announced for the construction of two observatories to survey the space above the southern hemisphere.

-“We have been lucky that we have not been hit by a really big event,” says Juha-Pekka Luntama, head of the European Space Agency’s space-weather team.
+“We have been lucky that we have not been hit by a really big event,” said Juha-Pekka Luntama, head of the European Space Agency’s space-weather team.
 “We will be hit eventually, the question is, when?”